-(3) Institutes: At TU Graz, the doctoral school consists of the collection of mathematical institutes:

-- ▲ 5010 Institute of Analysis and Computational Number Theory (Math A), - ▲ 5020 Institute of Optimization and Discrete Mathematics (Math B), - ▲ 5030 Institute of Mathematical Structure Theory (Math C), - ▲ 5040 Institute of Numerical Mathematics (Math D), - ▲ 5060 Institute of Statistics, - ▲ 5070 Institute of Geometry.
+- (3) Institutes: At TU Graz, the doctoral school consists of the collection of mathematical institutes: - 5010 Institute of Analysis and Computational Number Theory (Math A), - 5040 Institute of Numerical Mathematics (Math D), - 5050 Institute of Discrete Mathematics - 5060 Institute of Statistics. - 5070 Institute of Geometry.

-(3) Coordinating Team: The Coordinating Team consists of three persons (one professor, one mid-level faculty member, one student, plus one deputy for each of these).
+(3) Coordinating Team: The Coordinating Team consists of a tripartite body (one professor, one mid-level faculty member, one student, plus one deputy for each of these).
 The members of the Coordinating Team are elected every other year by their respective bodies.